petr-kx/Google-Cloud-Print-.NET-API/README.md

 # Google-Cloud-Print-.NET-API-C-

-This is .NET C# port to https://github.com/jittagornp/GoogleCloudPrint java project.
+This is .NET C# version of https://github.com/jittagornp/GoogleCloudPrint java project.